BabaRiri/BabaRiri/README.md

 ###

-<p align="center">Passionate about software development and committed to continuous learning.
-Striving to grow in the tech industry. 🌱</p>
+<p align="center">I'm Seward, a passionate tech enthusiast with a knack for cloud technology and machine learning.
+I love tackling new challenges and creating innovative solutions that make a difference. 🌱</p>

 ###